SortableJS/ember-sortablejs/README.md

 Options
 ------------------------------------------------------------------------------
+`wraps {Boolean}` - This argument ndicates whether the component itself is wrapping the sortable items.

 The addon supports all the options that sortable accepts, see: https://github.com/SortableJS/Sortable#options

 Options are passed using the `{{hash}}` helper.